 The spleen effect is another way your body can maximize oxygen efficiency.
 After repeated freediving, the spleen contracts, releasing more red blood cells into the blood.
-This increases the oxygen carrying capacity of the blood, enabling longer dives or breath holds.
-There is inconclusive evidence of when this occurs in the dive session, but at least one dive or breath hold has to have taken place before the spleen effect occurs.
-It is thought that the effects are only temporary, however anecdotal evidence has shown that active and deep freedivers have managed to sustain a higher than normal haematocrit level (the amount of hemoglobin in the blood) for many days after their last dive.
+This increases the oxygen-carrying capacity of the blood, enabling longer dives or breath holds.
+There is inconclusive evidence of when this occurs in the dive session, but at least one dive or breath-hold has to have taken place before the spleen effect occurs.
+It is thought that the effects are only temporary, however anecdotal evidence has shown that active and deep freedivers have managed to sustain a higher than normal hematocrit level (the amount of hemoglobin in the blood) for many days after their last dive.

 Immersion Diuresis (aka “the need to pee”)